Joefferz/Prog2-Project/README.md

 ---

+## REQUIREMENTS

+1. Install Java 8+
+2. Add the Gson (2.10.1 or higher) library to your project

+---

+## HOW TO RUN

+Dowload this project's ZIP file by clicking:

+> <>Code --> Download ZIP
+>
+> Next, run project via src/Main.java

+---

 ## JSON
-Date is read and loaded when starting the application.
+Data is read and loaded when starting the application.
 When exiting system, data is saved into .json files and into a folder.

 Custom `LocalDateAdapter` is used to ensure `LocalDate` is written/read properly.